 However how did we come to prepare this dish?

-The basic secret for the batter is ice cold water which helps so that the fried pieces of fish do not absorb so much oil which would lead to “sticky” results.
-Corn flour produces a crispy and light crust to the cod and you will see that you won’t be able to resist devouring more and more bites.
+The basic secret for the batter is ice cold water and beer which help so that the fried pieces of fish do not absorb so much oil which would lead to “sticky” results.
+Corn flour produces a crispy and light crust to the cod and the meringue makes it fluffier.
+If you are fasting you can replace the egg white with baking powder.
+You will see that you won’t be able to resist devouring more and more bites.
 The frying oil can be any kind of vegetable oil but I personally prefer olive oil, since it has a very high smoke point, so that it doesn’t burn even at high cooking temperatures, and it retains all of its healthy properties and brings out the true flavors of the food.
-Olive oil does not penetrate food during the cooking process as readily as some other types of oils, which results in a lower fat content in the finished dish.
+Hot olive oil does not penetrate food during the cooking process as readily as some other types of oils, which results in a lower fat content in the finished dish.

 Cut the cod into portions, remove skin, rinse to remove salt and place in a bowl and cover with water.